Highly divisible cycles in homological Atiyah-Hirzebruch spectral sequences

-It can be checked that in the proof we did not use the fact that the spectrum $F$ is p-local.
-So the theorem remains to be true if $F$ is a spectrum of finite type.
+Note that in the proof we did not use the fact that the spectrum $F$ is p-local.
+So the theorem remains to be true if $F$ is an arbitrary spectrum of finite type.

 For the proof of Theorem \ref{Th1} we need the following auxiliary proposition.